happygears/netspyglass-netbox/README.md

 copied from Netbox to NSG.
 The tool supports simple whitelist and blacklist filters based on Netbox device tags and can run in the background, checking and synchronizing devices at specified interval.

+## Setup

+You will need URL and access token for both Netbox and NSG to set up authentication.
+This tool uses `pynetbox` Python module that you can install using pip:

+    pip install pynetbox

+The tool requires Python 3.
+If your system uses Python 2.7 as the default, you'll need to install Python3 and run pip like this

+    pip3 install pynetbox

+See excellent series on [Przemek Rogala's blog](https://ttl255.com/pynetbox-netbox-python-api-client-p1-getting-info/) for more details on `pynetbox` and detailed instructions for how to obtain Netbox authentication tokens

 ## Usage

     $ ./nsg-netbox.py  -h